Chinese mainland reports 14 new imported Covid cases - Mangalorean.com

 Chinese mainland reports 14 new imported Covid cases

-Nine imported cases were reported in Shanghai, two in Guangdong, and one each in Tianjin, Jiangsu and Fujian, said the commission, Xinhua news agency reported.
+Shanghai and Guangdong each reported seven new imported cases, said the commission, Xinhua news agency reported.

-Of all the imported cases, 4,476 had been discharged from hospitals after recovery and 296 remained hospitalised, the commission said.
+Of all the imported cases, 4,527 had been discharged from hospitals after recovery and 277 remained hospitalized, the commission said.

 No deaths had been reported among the imported cases.